JamesRobertSutcliffe/JamesRobertSutcliffe/README.md

 - 📫 How to reach me **jsutcliffe1991@gmail.com**

 I bring a unique blend of design, communication, and problem-solving skills to software development enhanced by extensive study, self-guided project development and commercial experience.
 I am proficient in frontend, backend and project deployment with hands-on experience developing projects in team git based workflows.
-Commercially , I’ve contributed to developing a media content management system.
-Furthering my technical expertise, I completed a Front-End Web Development certificate from Trilogy Skills Bootcamp in 2023, solidifying my foundational skills and collaborative project experience for a career in tech.
+I completed a Front-End Web Development certificate from Trilogy Skills Bootcamp in 2023, solidifying my foundational skills and collaborative project experience for a career in tech.

 A decade long career in media production has bolstered my ability to pick up new skills / technologies quickly and allow me to consistently develop my programming skills, with a particular interest in AI / LLMs by utilising the OpenAI API more recently.